 Singing for Jesus to our family clan.

-To his wife, my mom he was married forty-seven years,
+To his wife, my mom married forty-seven years,

-God's gift to him she would challenge and arouse.
+God's gift to him who would challenge and arouse.

 Eldest son, a ministerial glow,

 In a small inner city church God's love to show,

 passion to care for the least of these,

 running to foretell,

 Dad is there when in crisis wishing him well,

 watched her husband and children grow in grace,

 To her, dad was special-"take a trip around the world".